Ramuneid/1.2-Support-in-Lithuania/README.md

     )
 ```

-Using both CSV and JSON API responses allowed data from different exchange formats to be converted into structured Power Query tables.
+Using both CSV and JSON responses allowed data from different exchange formats to be converted into structured Power Query tables.

 ##### Dynamic VMI Excel Processing